marmolak/gray386linux/README.md

 How to get a binary build?
 ==========================

 It's easy.
 Just take a look at `bin` directory.
-There is 2 folders named:

-`fpu` - version for machines with FPU coprocessor installed.

-`no_fpu` - build with software FPU enabled.
+Two versions of build has been cancelled because fpu version doesn't add load of bytes (~24 KB) and works on both (non fpu & fpu) machines.

 NOTE: gray386linux is mainly source based distribution so binaries can be older than current configuration.